Ridout Road parliamentary debate: Public officers with access to privileged information must make declaration before renting govt properties

 Responding to questions by several MPs including Mr Murali Pillai (Bukit Batok Single Member Constituency) and Mr Pritam Singh (Aljunied Group Representation Constituency) on whether the Cabinet Ministers benefitted from privileged information or from favourable rental rates, Mr Teo said that they did not.

-He said that in 2018, the rental per unit gross floor area for the Black and White Bungalow at No 26 Ridout Road was S$30.94 per sqm per month.
+He said that in 2018, the rental per unit gross floor area for the black and white bungalow at 26 Ridout Road was S$30.94 per sqm per month.

 “This was comparable to that for the other Ridout Road properties, which ranged from S$26.00 per sqm per month to S$33.33 per sqm per month,” he said.